It is still possible to get a business loan even if you are subject to a CCJ by going to a specialist lender.Get Funding

 A CCJ is one thing you never want to get as a business owner.
 It stands for County Court Judgement and is issued by the courts if you renege on an outstanding business loan or purchase payment.
 A court can effectively demand payment if you owe money to creditors or lenders and still haven't cleared the debt after formal warnings.
 Unless you remove the debt within thirty days, the court judgment will remain on your record for up to six years.
-This will make it much harder if you borrow money for your future business.
+This will make it much harder if you are borrowing money in the future.

 The ruling will state how long you have to pay it back and specify formal repayment deadlines.
 Unfortunately for business owners, CCJs are recorded on your credit profile unless you repay the total amount within one month of receiving the court order.